 Despite all the advantages, there are some key disadvantages to PIDs:

-- They do not identify the individual VOCs (e.g. benzene, acetone, methylene chloride, etc.)
+- They do not identify individual VOCs (e.g. toluene, acetone, ethanol, etc.)

 - They are blind to formaldehyde and methane, both important gases

 - Their results can only be considered approximations

 For more advanced VOC testing, an air sample must be collected and sent to a laboratory for analysis.
 Indoor Science may collect the air sample quickly as a grab sample or over time using a whole air sample (“SUMMA Canister”).
 Or we may collect an air sample using a thermal desorption tube with an air pump over the course of a few hours.
 In occupational settings, we may even use passive diffusion badges over an eight hour period for exposure monitoring.
 Lab analysis is typically via a method called gas chromatography and mass spectrometry (GC/MS).
 This approach is able to identify individual VOCs and their concentrations, however, it is more costly.